 – Construction work

-– Maintenance activities
+– Maintenance tasks

 – Surveillance (police, security, etc.)

-– Glazing (window cleaning and maintenance)
+– Bridge cleaning and repair

 Three Reasons to Use Aerial Lift Fall Protection Equipment

-It literally saves lives.
+- Fall protection literally saves lives.

-It protects employees and employers.
+- It protects employees and employers.